Nullpo/menemize/README.md

 promise.catchOn({
    400: function(response){
       console.log("Oh no!
-The file doesn't exists");
+The file doesn't exists.");
    },
    403: function(response){
       console.log("Hey!
-You don't have permissions to see this file");
+You don't have permissions to see this file.");
    },
    500: function(response){
       console.log("Oh no!
 There is something wrong with the server.");